Home Entrepreneurship The Dark Side of Entrepreneurship

 I would not be exaggerating if I said – Life was shit.

-I had almost decided to close the company when Destiny smiled, and the government officials decided to pay me without getting their palms greased.
+I had almost decided to close the company when Destiny smiled, and the government officials agreed to pay me without getting their palms greased.

-Don’t ask me what happened because even I don’t know what happened.
+Please don’t ask me what happened because I don’t know what happened.

 As soon as I paid everyone – predictably, everyone left.

-I was the only employee of the company sitting in the company at the end.
+I was the only employee sitting in the company at the end.

 Wait-2.